hammad25/Rock-Paper-Scissors/README.md

 ![Index-Page](docs/space-rps-wireframe.png)

 ## Current Features
-* Rules button, so that any user about to play space RPS is knows how to play the game.
+* Rules button, so that any user about to play space RPS knows how to play the game.
-* Add a sound on and off button to play music to the game background
+* Add a sound on and off button to play music for the game background

 ![rules](docs/rules-button.png)

-* Two display screens one for user weapon and one for computer weapon to be displayed.
+* Two display screens one for user choice and one for computer choice to be displayed.
 * The outcome of every result to be displayed once that round is played under the display screens.
 * User selection buttons displayed.
-* score displayed and updating with each round and reseting for the final battle.
+* Score displayed and updating with each round and reseting for the final battle.
 * Pop up modals for different outcomes within the game

 ## Technology
-*  [HTML:](https://www.w3.org/html/)  - HTMl5 provided the content and the structure for the project.
+*  [HTML:](https://www.w3.org/html/)  - HTML5 provided the content and the structure for the project.
 HTML was used to build the UI.

 * [CSS:](https://www.w3.org/Style/CSS/) - CSS was used to style.CSS was used to manage the UI.